 Project Management Approach

+Renovating a structure that has been vacant for 20 years can come with a few challenges.
 According to Kennedy, the bones of the structure are strong, with sturdy concrete beams, decks, and masonry exterior.
 Structural repairs have been minimal.

 New building components, including mechanical, electrical, plumbing, and fire protection systems, are being installed along with new exterior windows, flooring, and other materials.
 The entire building will be updated and modified for ADA compliance, including a full elevator system to reach every floor.